karlkoorna/voix/README.md

 ### Known issues

-* No Tape Recorder interface.
+* No Tape Recorder view.
-* No Equalizer interface.
+* No Equalizer view.
-* No Settings interface.
+* No Settings view.
-* No VBAN interface.
+* No VBAN view.